Faisal-Kali/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. Displaying content of two files
 Displaying the last 10 lines of a file
 5. Displaying the last 10 lines
+6. Displaying the third line of a file